 Things to Do in NYC in February

 February in New York may be sunk in winter, but the city is as vibrant as ever, with theater, culture, dining, and nightlife scenes all going full-bore.
 Shoppers can take advantage of some great sales over President's Week, and lovers can mark the 14th in red for Valentine's Day.
-We've also got Mardi Gras and Chinese New Year celebrations, Restaurant Week, Broadway Week, and Fashion Week.
+We've also got Mardi Gras and Chinese New Year celebrations, Restaurant Week, 2 for 1 Broadway Week ends 2/4, (2 for 1 Off Broadway takes place 2/12-2/25), and Fashion Week.
 For the best of New York in February, check out our rundown below.

 Things to Do in New York in February: Exhibits

 (2/2-5/13) Tennessee Williams: No Refuge But Writing comes to the Morgan Library.
 The plays of Tennessee Williams (1911–1983) are intimate, confessional, and autobiographical.
 They are touchstones not only of American theatrical history but American literary history as well.
 During the period 1939 to 1957, Williams composed such masterpieces as The Glass Menagerie, A Streetcar Named Desire, and Cat on a Hot Tin Roof, cementing his reputation as America’s most celebrated playwright.
 By 1955 he had earned two Pulitzer Prizes, three New York Drama Critics’ Circle Awards, and a Tony.
 The exhibit highlights the playwright’s creative process and his close involvement with the theatrical production of his works, as well as their reception and lasting impact.
 Uniting his original drafts, private diaries, and personal letters with paintings, photographs, production stills, and other objects, the exhibition tells the story of one man’s ongoing struggle for self-expression and how it forever changed the landscape of American drama.